BMW Issues 'Do Not Drive' Warning for 90,000 Vehicles Over Risk of Exploding Airbag Inflators

 The Third Circuit vacated, as the lodestar was based on an insufficient record.
 The charts provided by Counsel do not establish whether certain hours are duplicative or whether the total hours billed were reasonable for the work performed.

 The class action lawsuit is: Gelis v.
 Bayerische Motoren Werke AG (BMW) of North America LLC, No. 21-2093 (3d Cir.
 2022 of New Jersey).

 See all related product liability lawsuits our attorneys covered so far.

 Do I Have a BMW Recall Lawsuit?

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in BMW Recall Lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in BMW Recall Class Action Lawsuits.
 We are handling individual litigation nationwide and currently accepting new personal injury cases in all 50 states.

 If you or a loved one has been injured by a recalled BMW, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+You may be entitled to a settlement by filing class actions and we can help.